dm-a11y/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating a file with a weird name a script that writes into the file a script that duplicates the last line of the file
+creating a file with a weird name a script that writes into the file a script that duplicates the last line of the file a script that deletes all the regular .js files